ogc1231/sample-pad/README.md

 ### Typography

 Monserrat and Lato used for fonts and linked via Google Fonts.
-Icon linked via Remix Icon and Font Awesome.
+Icons linked via Remix Icon and Font Awesome.

 - [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the body text.

 - [Lato](https://fonts.google.com/specimen/Lato) was used for h1 and h2 text.

-- [Remix Icon](https://remixicon.com/) icons were used for keyboard symbol on the pad buttons.
+- [Remix Icon](https://remixicon.com/) icons were used for the keyboard symbol on the pad buttons.

 - ![Remix Icon Icons Used](https://github.com/ogc1231/sample-pad/blob/main/documentation/testing/remix-icon-icons.png)